 One reason why she seemed grandmotherly is that she treated my mother like a daughter.
 Mostly, she listened to Mom’s problems as a young wife and gave what I assume turned out to be good advice, since she and my father lived to celebrate their fiftieth wedding anniversary.
 However, Grandma Weingarten was indirectly responsible for the first really big fight that my parents had.
 I was too young to remember it, but Mom told all of us kids the story many times, and Dad confirmed her account: “She was really mad,” he would say, and grin.
 After a few years, even Mom thought it was a little funny.

 On a duck hunting expedition with his younger brother, my father shot a merganser.
-A merganser is a large duck that looks a little like an extremely large mallard.
+A merganser is a large duck that looks a little like a large mallard.
 Their luck had been bad that day, and when the merganser appeared in front of him, Dad decided to play a practical joke on his young wife.
 My mother’s knowledge of wild game was very limited, though she was soon going to learn the difference between a tasty mallard and an inedible merganser.

 Like any free range duck or chicken (and most humans), mallard ducks are omnivores.
 They eat almost anything that tastes good which includes seeds, vegetables and a variety of insects, crayfish, and even the occasional small frog.
 If you watch a mallard hen teaching her ducklings to forage, you will see that she puts great emphasis on lots of fresh green vegetables like clover and watercress.